JesseEmond/theoretical/merge/README.md

 This is where the algorithm gets really elegant in my opinion.

 We ultimately want to go through `A`, one block at a time, doing a merge (**not** in-place!) between the current block and the next.
 How can we afford to do it with extra memory?
 By using our buffer that we created in step 1!
-There's something that feels very elegant about implementing an in-place algorithm by using the additional-memory version of itself, with a temporary working area of the input data.
+There's something that feels very elegant about implementing an in-place algorithm by using the additional-memory version of itself, using a temporary working area of the input data.

 Let's focus on the implementation first, then go into more detail about why that properly sorts the array `A`.